TheFAcreator/TheFAcreator/README.md

 - 👋 Hi, I’m @TheFAcreator
 - 👀 I’m interested in Game Development.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C#, HTML.
 - 😄 Pronouns: he/him
 - I already have 4 games on my mind and I'm looking forward to creating them!
+- I have been working on the design and idea of a game for 6 years.
+- I have experience in (ordered from most to least): C#, HTML.